-f.
-Following Disability or Death of a Benefit-Eligible Faculty Member
+Following Disability or Death of a Benefit-Eligible Employee

-Following the disability or death of a faculty member who has accumulated ten years of full-time employment with the College of Saint Benedict or Saint John's University, a 50 percent tuition remission benefit shall survive the faculty member for each remaining qualified son or daughter and an additional 5 percent for each year of employment over 10 years.
+After ten years of full-time continuous employment with the College of Saint Benedict or Saint John's University, a tuition remission benefit will survive the deceased or disabled employee for sons and daughters who are qualified at the time of death or disability.
+The benefit is 50 percent following 10 years of full-time benefit eligible employment and 5 percent for each additional year of employment over 10 years.

-The benefit applies to internal tuition emission at the College of Saint benedict or Saint John's University and to the traveling tuition benefit for Saint John's University faculty members hired prior to July 1, 1998.
-It only applies to the Consortia program if the dependent is already receiving the consortia benefit at the time of the faculty member's death or employment separation sue to disability.
+This benefit refers to the internal tuition remission benefit at the College of Saint

-g.
-Following the Retirement of a Faculty Member
+Benedict or Saint John's University and to the traveling tuition benefit for Saint John's University employees hired prior to July 1, 1998).
+The use of this benefit does not apply to the consortia programs offered by the college [university].

-A College of Saint Benedict or Saint John's University faculty member who began benefit eligible employment prior to July 1, 2017 and retires after accumulating twenty or more years of full-time employment will retain the internal tuition remission benefit.
-The benefit applies to attendance at the College of Saint Benedict and Saint John's University for the faculty member's sons and daughters who are qualified at the time of retirement.
+Following the Retirement of a Benefit-Eligible Employee

-This benefit refers to the internal tuition remission benefit at the College of Saint h.
-Resignation following Twenty Years of Service [CSB Benefit-Eligible Faculty Member]
+If an employee retires after twenty or more years of full-time continuous employment from the College of Saint Benedict or Saint John's University, the tuition remission benefit shall continue for the employee's sons and daughters who are qualified at the times of retirement.

-Benedict or Saint John's University.
-The use of the benefit does not apply to the consortia programs or the Traveling Tuition benefit.
+This benefit refers to the internal tuition remission benefit at the College of Saint Benedict or Saint John's University.
+The use of the benefit does not apply to the consortia programs offered by the College [University] or the Traveling Tuition benefit offered by the College of Saint Benedict.